amolsood/notes/AWS/SAA-C02/EC2/Highlights.md

 - Warm attach - Attaching when EC2 instance is stopped
 - Cold attach - Attaching when EC2 instance is being launched
 - You can detach secondary network interfaces when the instance is running or stopped.
 However, you can't detach the primary network interface.
 You can move a network interface from 1 instance to another if the instances are in the same Availability Zone and VPC but in different subnets.
+- Keep in mind that an EC2 instance has an underlying physical host computer.
+If the instance is stopped, AWS usually moves the instance to a new host computer.
+Your instance may stay on the same host computer if there are no problems with the host computer.
+- Stopped instance can still be restarted.
+- Take note that when a Reserved Instance expires, any instances that were covered by the Reserved Instance are billed at the on-demand price which costs significantly higher
+- You are limited to running On-Demand Instances per your vCPU-based On-Demand Instance limit.
+There is also a limit of purchasing 20 Reserved Instances, and requesting Spot Instances per your dynamic Spot limit per region

 ### Samples